eldenpark/express-isomorphic/README.md

-# express-isomorphic2
+# express-isomorphic
-Server for isomorphic application, built on top of express.js
+A markup rendering erver for isomorphic application, built on top of express.js

 ## Inspiration
 Description will be given later